Ultimate Guide How Do Youtubers Get Taxed in the UK?

 Knowing how do YouTubers get taxed in the UK is important because late submissions or failure to meet deadlines will lead to unnecessary fines.

-• All individuals who start self-employment activities must register as self-employed before October 5th.
+All individuals who start self-employment activities must register as self-employed before 5 October following the end of the tax year.
+The deadline to submit tax returns and pay taxes falls on 31 January.

 Should You Get an Accountant?